Recognize over 6,000,000 last names and 4,000,000 first names across different countries and languages.

 With a REST request, you can include all the input along with the URL for an easy and quick way of sending a single record.

 curl –X GET https://globalName.melissadata.net/V3/WEB/GlobalName/doGlobalName?id=LICENSE_KEY &full=Doktor Enna Schäfer&ctry=DE&t=Global Name CurlExample

 You can also put the URL without the "curl -X GET" command directly into your browser.
 You can also toggle between getting XML or JSON back using the format input parameter.
 As you can see, in this example, we are asking for JSON back.

-You can send batch requests of up to 100 records per batch that are sent using HTTP POST.
-This means you cannot send it in a browser like with HTTP GET.
+You can send batch requests of up to 100 records per batch that are sent using HTTPS POST.
+This means you cannot send it in a browser like with HTTPS GET.